oncokb/oncokb-annotator/README.md

 Example input files are under [data](data).
 An example script is here: [example.sh](example.sh)

 We recommend processing VCF files by [vcf2maf](https://github.com/mskcc/vcf2maf/) with [MSK override isoforms](https://github.com/mskcc/vcf2maf/blob/master/data/isoform_overrides_at_mskcc) before using the `MafAnnotator` here.

+#### Annotate with HGVSp_Short, HGVSp, HGVSg or Genomic Change
+OncoKB MafAnnotator supports annotating the alteration with HGVSp, HGVSp_Short, HGVSg or Genomic Change format.
+Please specify the alteration query type with -q parameter.
+The acceptable values are HGVSp_Short(Default), HGVSp, HGVSg and Genomic_Change(case insensitive).
+Please see data/example.sh for examples.

+For HGVSp_Short, the annotator takes alteration from column HGVSp_Short or Alteration
+For HGVSp, the annotator takes alteration from column HGVSp or Alteration
+For HGVSg, the annotator takes alteration from column HGVSg or Alteration
+For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2

 ## Levels of Evidence
 Introducing [Simplified OncoKB Levels of Evidence](https://www.oncokb.org/levels):